 Make sure you're proficient at self rescue techniques and carry a survival kit including extra warm layers, food, water, and emergency fire starter to help prevent hypothermia.
 Know the skill level of yourself and your partners, know your limits, and paddle within them.

 Carry a marine VHF radio - cell phone coverage is not available in much of the park.
 In case of emergency, park rangers and/or the Coast Guard can be reached on Marine Channel 16.
 During the summer, in Aialik Bay, there is regular tour boat traffic, who also monitor Channel 16 or 72.
-Consider carrying a Personal Locator Beacon (PLB) for extended trips.
+A satellite phone, satellite texting device, or personal locator beacon (PLB) can often be useful for communicating during extended trips.
+Flares and air horns (useful to scare away bears and to alert other boats to your presence in the fog), can be used to signal other boats, aircraft, or party members.

 Tides can affect the navigability of certain waters.
 The difference between high and low tides in Kenai Fjords can be as much as 15 feet.